artzhk/pages-wider/README.md

 # How does it work
 The script simply finds all the elements on the DOM that have max-width prop and set it to 100%.

-Don't hesitate to open a PR if have you have yet another idea how to improve pages extension.

 # Installation
 The repository contains two branches.
 1. Clone the entire stuff